FDio/vpp/docs/usecases/vpp_testbench/index.rst

 The intent of this example is to provide a relatively simple example of connecting containers via VPP and allowing others to use it as a springboard of sorts for their own projects and examples.
-Besides Docker and a handful of common Linux command-line utlities, not much else is required to build this example (due to most of the dependencies being lumped inside the containers themselves).
+Besides Docker and a handful of common Linux command-line utilities, not much else is required to build this example (due to most of the dependencies being lumped inside the containers themselves).